Class Agnostic Instance-level Descriptor for Visual Instance Search: Instance-Level Feature Detector

 \subsection{Feature Detection by Hierarchical Decomposition}

-In ViT~\cite{vit}, an image is partitioned into small patches in equal size like a jigsaw puzzle, an instance inside the image is composed by dozens of such small patches.
-When feeding into the backbone, one patch is represented into a feature vector.
+In ViT~\cite{vit}, an image is partitioned into small patches of equal size like a jigsaw puzzle, and an instance inside the image is composed of dozens of such small patches.
+When feeding into the backbone, one patch is represented as a feature vector.
 Given $X$ is the set of features produced by the backbone, an instance inside the image corresponds to a subset of features.
 According to ~\cite{DINO}, the pairwise feature distances within the subset are expected to be small, while their distances to the features outside the subset should be relatively larger.
 Therefore, detecting semantically salient regions could be modeled as a problem of clustering that minimizes the intra-cluster distances.
 Given there are \textit{k} clusters $\{S_1,\cdots,S_k\}$, our objective is

-Although the objective looks similar to that of traditional \textit{k}-means for the first sight, it is essentially different from traditional \textit{k}-means and most of its variants.
+Although the objective looks similar to that of traditional \textit{k}-means at first sight, it is essentially different from traditional \textit{k}-means and most of its variants.
 The objective minimizes the summation of pairwise $l_2$-distance within each cluster.
-Intuitively, we have to try out all the possible combinations of the feature vectors across different clusters to seek for the optimal solution for Eqn.~\ref{eqn:ksumis}, which is however computationally prohibitive.
+Intuitively, we have to try out all the possible combinations of the feature vectors across different clusters to seek the optimal solution for Eqn.~\ref{eqn:ksumis}, which is, however, computationally prohibitive.
 Moreover, the egg-chicken loop in the traditional \textit{k}-means is no longer applicable as no cluster centroid is defined in Eqn.~\ref{eqn:ksumis}.

 In our paper, the procedure proposed in \textit{k}-sums~\cite{cikm21:ksum} is employed to address this optimization problem.
-Given $x_i \in S_w$, the overall distance between sample $x_i$ and cluster $S_w$ is defined as
+Given $x_i \in S_w$, the aggregated distance between sample $x_i$ and the rest of feature points in $S_w$ is defined as

-which is the summation of distances between feature $x_i$ and the rest of features in $S_w$.
-Eqn.~\ref{eqn:x2Sr} can be further simplified as